realworldocaml/book/book/variants/README.md

 # let incomplete_color_to_int = function
     | Black -> 0 | Red -> 1 | White -> 7
 Lines 1-2, characters 31-41:
-Warning 8: this pattern-matching is not exhaustive.
+Warning 8 [partial-match]: this pattern-matching is not exhaustive.
 Here is an example of a case that is not matched:
 (Green|Yellow|Blue|Magenta|Cyan)
 val incomplete_color_to_int : basic_color -> int = <fun>